BatzJunior/testrepo/_pages/0122-restapi-dataservice-configuration.md

 {% include endpointTab.html %}

-### Delete Attributes

-There are three different options for deleting attributes:

-* Delete all attributes in the configuration,
-* Delete all attributes of a certain entity or
-* Delete specific attributes of a specific entity

-The following examples demonstrate these options.
+{% assign linkId="configurationEndpointDelete2" %}
+{% assign method="DELETE" %}
+{% assign endpoint="/configuration/:entityType/:attributesIdList" %}
+{% assign summary="Deletes the attribute(s) in :attributedIdList for :entityType" %}
+{% assign description="Deletes the attribute definitions identified by the list of attribute definition ids for the given :entityType.
+If the List of attribute definition ids is empty, all attributes for the given :entityType are deleted." %}

-{% assign exampleCaption="Delete all part attributes" %}
+{% assign exampleCaption="Delete the part attribute with the key 1001 and 1002" %}

 {% capture jsonrequest %}
 {% highlight http %}
-DELETE /dataServiceRest/configuration/part HTTP/1.1
+DELETE /dataServiceRest/configuration/part/(1001, 1002) HTTP/1.1
 {% endhighlight %}
 {% endcapture %}